XSLiuLab/XSLiuLab.github.io/content/post/post1.md

     link = "/shixiang"
 +++

 Welcome!
-This is a website for Xue-Song Liu lab of ShanghaiTech.
+This is home page of Xue-Song Liu lab, ShanghaiTech.
 University.

-If you find everything you are interested in, please feel free to contact us.
+Most information about our lab can be found [here](https://liuxslab.netlify.com/research/), if you find everything you are interested in, please feel free to contact us.

+BTW, welcome graduate or undergraduate students to contact Professor Liu:

+* email: <liuxs@shanghaitech.edu.cn>
+* Phone: 20684520
+* Address: L building A406 of ShanghaiTech.
+University

+Happy May Day,

+*Shixiang*